pi-lar/neuropil/doc/source/protocol.token.rst

 Please remember that the main purpose here is to establish a secure conversation channel between any two nodes.
-The cleartext hostname and port could also be found by doing a network scan.
+The clear text hostname and port could also be found by doing a network scan.
 Furthermore we have to keep the token size small to fit into the 1024 bytes bounds of our selected paket size.
 Only one paket as an initial handshake message is allowed.